Ragnyll/ragnyll.github.io/_posts/2019-10-10-practice-scheduling.markdown

 &nbsp;&nbsp;&nbsp;&nbsp;I dont have a ton of extra time everyday, so I can only fit in about 3 activities in a day.
  8-10 hours for work, 2-2.5 hours for practice and maybe 2 hours for whatever extra studying I'm doing on the side, any other time that I could use is lost to sleep or to transitions between things.
- I don't have time in that schedule for working out, so it is imperative that I practice efficently such that I dont have to and can stay fit enough to perform well for breaking.
+ I don't have time in that schedule for working out, so it is imperative that I practice efficently such that I dont have to and an I am able to stay fit enough to perform well for breaking.
- I also will sacrifice one practice a week to do yoga nad other excercies that are very difficult to achieve in breaking (aka pull ups and other conditioning for pulling muscles).
+ I also will sacrifice one practice a week to do yoga and other excercies that are very difficult to achieve in breaking (aka pull ups and other conditioning for pulling muscles).

-&nbsp;&nbsp;&nbsp;&nbsp;In breaking a can break my practice down into a couple discrete sections: warming up, toprock, freezes, footwork drills, specific moves I need to work on, and endurance training, then core strengthening drills.
+&nbsp;&nbsp;&nbsp;&nbsp;In breaking I split my practice into a 7 discrete sections: warming up, toprock, freezes, footwork drills, specific moves I need to work on, and endurance training, then core strengthening drills.

-## Warming Up
+### Warming Up
-&nbsp;&nbsp;&nbsp;&nbsp;I've been injured enough times that warming up has become essential.
+&nbsp;&nbsp;&nbsp;&nbsp;I've learned from being injured many times that an effective warm is mandatory for a good practive.
- Times where I dont warm up my practices have suffered and I usually end up cold before I start a move and run a higher risk of hurting myself.
+ Times where I dont warm up my practices have suffered.
+ I start moves before my body is ready and therefore run a higher risk of injury.

  My warm up consists of:
- * 3 minute of jogging and jumping jacks (alternating every 30 seconds) just to get my blood moving
+ * 3 min of jogging and jumping jacks (alternating every 30 seconds) just to get my blood moving
  * 30 seconds of arm circles both ways
  * Circles around all the major rotation points in my body (aka neck, hip, back, shoulders, legs, knees, ankles and wrists).

  This whole ritual typically takes about 10 minutes.

-## Toprock
+### Toprock
 &nbsp;&nbsp;&nbsp;&nbsp;I cant say toprock has ever been the best thing about my breakin, but there is no way to get away from it.
- I'm n not super rhythmic and musical like some of my other crewmates in Arch Enemies or the friends I generally practice with, but there is no way of getting around in breaking without passable toprock.
+ I'm not super rhythmic and musical like some of my other crewmates in Arch Enemies or the friends I generally practice with, but I have to train to keep it at a level consistent with my groundwok.
- It has to make sense with te rest of my style of moving, so in dorder to get to that I'm very meticulous about the music I listen to while I practice that.
+ My toprock must make sense with the rest of my style, so in order to establish that same foundation that I'm very meticulous about the music I listen to while I practice rockin.
- I usually listen to rap (old school and new school).
+ I usually listen to rap (old school and new school) to train my musicality and presence.
- There is enough musically to pay attention to but it still sort of fits into my breaking style.

- I make sure my rounds are at least 30 seconds and I try to focus on a different aspect of moving each round.
+&nbsp;&nbsp;&nbsp;&nbsp;I make sure my rounds are at least 30 seconds and I try to focus on a different aspect of moving each round.
  I'll make sure I work on directionality, levels, steps, and speeds.
+ I focus on one of those concepts a day.
  That's probably an oversimplification of how to practice toprocking, but it works for me.

  I spend 10 minutes on this.

-## Freezes
+### Freezes
 &nbsp;&nbsp;&nbsp;&nbsp;Funnily enough I dont use my freezes very much in battles and cyphers (though I am working on that) I do run them in practice mostly for conditioning and in case I end up in a situation where I really need them to execute something.
  I usually pick 3-5 arbitrary freezes to work in a practice, and try different ways of getting in and out of them slowly.